 The Department of Chemistry offers exceptional opportunities year-round for interested and qualified students to participate in faculty research.
-Course credit for research may be earned in CHM 2995, and CHM 4996.
+Course credit for research may be earned in CHM 2995, CHM 4995, and CHM 4996.
 In addition, employment opportunities or fellowships are often available.
 Such research experience is of particular value to students preparing for graduate study or industrial employment.

 Students should feel free to discuss research opportunities with members of the chemistry faculty.
-Specific arrangements with an individual faculty member must be made before enrollment in CHM 2995, CHM 4996.
+Specific arrangements with an individual faculty member must be made before enrollment in CHM 2995, CHM 4995, or CHM 4996.